phdosilva/100_days_of_python/README.md

 ### Day 16
 - Worked with pandas library and csv files
 - Created a Guess the US States Name Game

+### Day 17
+- I returned to python studies
+- Learned about list and dictionaty comprehension
+- Manage CSV with pandas library